Provinces of Afghanistan

-The provinces of Afghanistan (ولايت wilāyat) are the primary administrative divisions of the Islamic Emirate of Afghanistan.
+The provinces of Afghanistan (Pashto and ولايت wilāyat) are the primary administrative divisions of the Islamic Emirate of Afghanistan.
 There are 34 provinces in Afghanistan.
 Each province encompasses a number of districts or usually over 1,000 villages.

 Provincial governors played a critical role in the reconstruction of the Afghan state following the creation of the new government under Hamid Karzai.
 According to international security scholar Dipali Mukhopadhyay, many of the provincial governors of the western-backed government were former warlords who were incorporated into the political system.

+History of administrative divisions of Afghanistan

+The administrative divisions of Afghanistan have evolved through a gradual process of centralisation, shaped by geography, military power, and the state's efforts to extend authority from Kabul to peripheral regions.
+Until the 20th century, governance relied largely on personal rule, tribal alliances, and tribute rather than clearly defined territorial units.

+Early modern period

+Before the establishment of modern state institutions, the territory of present-day Afghanistan was not divided into fixed provinces.
+Under the Durrani Empire (1747–1823), administration functioned through a loose confederation of tribal leaders and appointed relatives.
+Core centres of authority included Kandahar, Kabul, Herat, and western regions such as Sistan.
+Control was exercised through military levies, revenue extraction, and personal loyalty, while boundaries remained fluid and weakly institutionalised.